What is use in commerce?

 Crowdfunding campaigns will likely be considered pre-sales activity that does not meet the sold or transported requirement.

-An applicant should file an Intent-To-Use application for a mark that has not yet been used.
-For borderline levels of activity, filing an ITU application is a safer approach because it provides the applicant with an earlier filing date (i.e., “priority”) and more time to make sufficient use of the mark before submitting evidence of usage to the USPTO.
+You can file an Intent-To-Use (ITU) application for a mark that has not yet been used.
+For levels of activity that are borderline use in commerce, filing an ITU application is a safer approach.
+It provides the applicant with an earlier filing date (i.e., “priority”) and more time to make sufficient use of the mark before submitting evidence of usage to the USPTO.

-If a trademark application was initially filed based on use, the filing basis of such an application may be amended to Intent-To-Use if the use as of the filing date was insufficient.
+A trademark application initially filed based on use may be amended to an Intent-To-Use filing basis if the use as of the filing date was insufficient.

 Date Of First Use Anywhere vs. Date Of First Use In Commerce